-Coming in at a cool ₹4.20 - 4.50 lakh, on-road, Mumbai (Depending on the variant), the BMW G310 GS undercuts the Kawasaki Versys by ₹1 lakh, leaves the Royal Enfield Himalayan in the dust and doesn’t have to worry about KTM’s Adventure offering at least till next year.
+Coming in at a cool ₹3.49 lakh, (ex-showroom), the BMW G310 GS undercuts the Kawasaki Versys by ₹1 lakh, leaves the Royal Enfield Himalayan in the dust and doesn’t have to worry about KTM’s Adventure offering at least till the end of the year.

 The baby BMW is finally here and the above mentioned points mean it holds a very interesting position in the market, but does that price justify what you get, or is it just the snob value that one usually associates with BMW?
-I got to swing my short legs over it for a short while.
+I got to swing my short legs over it for a short while and then some.

 Design and Quality